All Episodes

 Now, folks, this is key.

-The Democrats wanted to expand the current, it's been ten years of running now, state children's health insurance program to include not just poor children.
+The Democrats wanted to expand the current, it's been 10 years running now, state children's health insurance program to include not just poor children.

-They wanted to include families of four up to sixty-two thousand dollars a year, and then give states the option to include families of four up to eighty-two thousand dollars a year, and they wanted to raise the age of a child to age twenty-five.
+They wanted to include families of four up to $62,000 a year and then give states the option to include families of four up to $82,000 a year.

-And they sent the kid out there to say that George Bush must be uh reprimanded, and he not must not win this because uh the little little kid said, I want kids in my condition to be able to get the health coverage that I got.
+And they sent the kid out there to say that George Bush must be reprimanded, and he must not win this because the little kid said, I want kids in my condition to be able to get the health coverage that I got.

 Well, dirty little secret, the current structure of the program is what got this family the health care coverage it needed.